Alpine Wine Tours is a local family business founded by Emma Chisholm.

 When he’s not working, you’ll catch him cooking with local produce and matching his creations to the region’s Pinot Noir and other varietals.

-Jamie is also studying for his WSET Level 2 qualification and is a qualified Outdoor Leader.
+Jamie gained his WSET Level 2 qualification and is a qualified Outdoor Leader.